sbtqa/swing-back/README.md

 In this case swing-back will search the jars and resources in the folder specified folders.

+### Searching element on form

+For finding form element use choosers.
+There are some choosers in priority order for easy to use.

+* ComponentChooserByName (determine element by name swing component.)

+* ComponentChooserByToolTip (determine element by tool tip swing component.)

+* ComponentChooserByText (determine element by text swing component.)

+* ComponentChooserByIndex (determine element by index among other components with the same type).

+* ComponentChooserByCoordinates (determine element by coordinates swing components.)

+You can write yourself chooser by analogy.

 ### Test example

 There is example of using the swing-back with comments.